timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

-## Migrate the schema and data separately
+# Migrate schema and data separately

-Migrate larger databases by first migrating your schema with `pg_dump` and `pg_restore`.
-Then copy data separately from each table or chunk.
+Migrate larger databases by first migrating your schema.
+Then copy each table or chunk separately.
+This allows you to restart midway if one copy operation fails.

 Follow the procedures below to migrate your database: